Marcellino da Civezza: Life

-He entered the order of the Friars Minor in the Roman province, receiving the habit at Cori, 1 February 1838.
+He entered the Order of Friars Minor in the Roman province, receiving the habit at Cori, 1 February 1838.
 He completed his philosophical-theological studies at Tivoli and Lucca.

 In 1844 he obtained the degree of Lector (Professor) in philosophy, and in the following year, 17 May, was ordained priest.
 For some years he taught at Tivoli, Ferentino, Viterbo, Aracoeli in Rome; in 1854 he retired to Recco in his native province of Genoa.
 By order of Bernardino Trionfetti, minister-general of the Friars-Minor, Marcellino in 1856 was entrusted with the major task of writing the history of the Franciscan missions, to which the greater part of his life was devoted.
 He undertook journeys all over Europe, bringing home literary treasures, especially from the libraries and archives of Spain.
 Later on he resided mostly at Prato and at Rome, engaged in the publication of his works.

 From 1881 to 1889, Marcellino was definitor-general of his order, and finally in 1899 he retired to the convent of Livorno, where he peacefully died.
 During his long literary career Marcellino made the acquaintance of many prominent men, with whom he carried on a large correspondence, preserved in the convent of Livorno.
 He enjoyed also the esteem of Pope Leo XIII, to whom he dedicated some of his works.